AndrewSigorskih/fastq-dupaway/README.md

 -p/--output-2|string|Second output file (required for paired-end mode).
 -m/--mem-limit|integer in range [500, 10240]|Memory limit in megabytes (default 2048 = 2Gb).<br>The hashtable-based deduplication mode does not support strict memory limitation.
 --format|either "fastq" (default) or "fasta"|Input file format.
---compare-seq|string (see description)|Sequence comparison logic for sequence-based mode.<br>Supported values:<br>- "tight" (default): compare sequences directly, sequences of different lengths are considered different.<br>- "loose":  compare sequences directly, sequences of different lengths are considered duplicates if shorter sequence exactly matches with prefix of longer sequence.<br>- "hamming": consider a pair of sequnces as duplicates if their Hamming distance is less or equal than threshold.
+--compare-seq|string (see description)|Sequence comparison logic for sequence-based mode.<br>Supported values:<br>- "tight" (default): compare sequences directly, sequences of different lengths are considered different.<br>- "loose":  compare sequences directly, sequences of different lengths are considered duplicates if shorter sequence exactly matches with prefix of longer sequence.
+Outputs of this mode will be similar to those of "fastuniq" program.<br>- "hamming": consider a pair of sequnces as duplicates if their Hamming distance is less or equal than threshold.
 Sequences of different lengths will not be compared.
 --distance|non-negative integer|A threshold value for Hamming distance calculation.
 Default value is 2.
 --hashed|-|Use hash-based approach instead of sequence-based.
 In this mode the program will run significantly faster, however no memory limit can be set and only complete duplicates will be filtered out.
 --unordered|-|This option is supported only by hash mode for paired inputs.
 Use this flag if reads in your paired input files are not synchronized (i.e. the reads order determined by read IDs does not match).
 If this option is enabled, both input files will be sorted by read IDs before deduplication.